jjaspreetsingh/learn-python/README.md

-# project-python

-# Learn Python Project
+# Learn Python

 This repository is designed as a personal learning playground for improving Python programming skills.
-It contains exercises, mini-projects, notes, and references that help explore Python’s core concepts and libraries in a structured way.
+It contains exercises, mini-projects, notes, and references that help explore Python's core concepts and libraries in a structured way.

 ## Overview